Museum of Maritime Pets

 Hatch of the Mary Rose Museum

 In 2015 we partnered with Anne Arundel Volunteer Center to advance our mission with the help of talented community members.
-These have included members of the Armed Services, retired professionals from various fields, and college students seeking internship projects.
-Their assignments further our mission and provide learning opportunities for the students and volunteers involved.
+These included members of the Armed Services, retired professionals from various fields, and college students seeking internship projects.
+Their assignments furthered our mission and provided learning opportunities for the students and volunteers involved.

 Ambassador at Sea